lzhenn/cmip6-to-wrfinterm/ReadMe.md

 Currently, only **MPI-ESM-1-2-HR** model has been teseted in **historical run and SSP1/2/5 scenarios**, you may need proper modifications for other model convension.

 ## Installation
 Please install python3 using Anaconda3 distribution.
-[Anaconda3](https://www.anaconda.com/products/individual) with python3.8 and 3.9 has been fully tested, lower version of python3 may also work (without testing).
+[Anaconda3](https://www.anaconda.com/products/individual) with python3.8 and 3.9 has been deeply tested, lower version of python3 may also work (without testing).
 If `numpy`, `pandas`, `scipy`, `xarray`, `netcdf4` are properly installed, you may skip the installation step.

 While, we recommend to create a new environment in Anaconda and install the `requirements.txt`: